Internet Options for American Indian Lands

 Verizon Home InternetStarting at $25/mo. w/ Autopay and qualifying Verizon mobile phone plan300Mbps

 However, not all rural areas can get fixed wireless internet service—it depends on which service providers are available in your area.
-Exact details, data limits, and download speeds will depend on where you live and whether you use a larger provider or local one like Sacred Wind Communications (which offers fixed wireless and fiber internet to 22 Navajo Nation chapters).
+Exact details, data limits, and download speeds will depend on where you live and whether you use a more prominent provider or a local one like Sacred Wind Communications (which offers fixed wireless and fiber internet to 22 Navajo Nation chapters).

-If you don’t have a larger provider near you, or you don’t want satellite internet, we suggest checking out the search tool above.
+If you don’t have a larger provider near you or don’t want satellite internet, we suggest checking out the search tool above.

-The Affordable Connectivity Program (ACP) is a federal program that helps lower-income people get home internet service at an affordable price.
-The ACP is for all parts of America, not just for those living on American Indian lands.
+The Affordable Connectivity Program (ACP) was a federal program that helped lower-income people get home internet service at an affordable price.
+As of June 2024, the ACP was discontinued and is in limbo unless U.S. Congress takes action.

 What is the Tribal Broadband connectivity program?